 This holiday season, instead of dread over a potential spat, I am grieving the loss of my family as it once was (it's also my first holiday season that I will be splitting up time with my daughter).
 But for those of you about to go into the in-law trenches with the holidays approaching, here are some survival tips to keep your sanity — and your marriage — intact.

-This one is a popular complaint among my mommy friends: are your in-laws "backseat" parents?
+This one is a popular complaint among my parent friends: are your in-laws "backseat" parents?
 Do they tell you how to feed, bathe, clothe, and entertain your tots?
 If you nodded an empathetic yes, be prepared for more backseated parenting this Thanksgiving.
 In fact, I am pretty sure your backseat in-laws will be ready to tell you how much turkey to give (or not give) your little ones.
 Instead of reminding them whose uterus the kids came out of — do we need to go there? — just gently say, "Thank you for caring so much about the kids.
 It means a lot to me that you care so much, but don't worry.
 They will be fine."

 Then smile like a friggin' Miss USA contestant.
 Whatever you do, do not smirk, frown, or give them the evil eye.

-The "You're Not Good Enough" In-Law
+How to Handle the "You're Not Good Enough" In-Law

 OK, so I was just playing out an imaginary scene in my mind.

 If your in-laws hate your cooking or anything else about you this Thanksgiving, do this: don't give a hoot!
 As long as your partner thinks you're the cat's meow, just do your best yoga deep breaths, silence your inner monologue of "I want to choke him/her," and remind yourself that it is just one night together and then bam — they're outta here!
-Of course, if you have in-laws who are traveling and staying in town with you, you may have to heavily drink or walk away to get some air.
+Of course, if you have in-laws who are traveling and staying in town with you, you may have to have a drink or walk away to get some air.
 Didn't you need to water some plant or something?

 If indeed you find yourself head to head with one or both of your in-laws each holiday or event or wonder to yourself, "Is this eggnog or cyanide?", here are your choices: